arangodb/python-arango/README.rst

         strategy='breadthfirst'
     )

-Check out the documentation_ for more details.
+Check out the documentation_ for more information.

 Contributing
 ============